mattions/neuronvisio/docs/gettingstarted.rst

 ..
 NEURON: http://www.neuron.yale.edu/neuron/

-How to integrate NeuronVisio with your code
+How to integrate Neuronvisio with your code
 ===========================================

 The integration is rather simple and you can use either the python or the hoc